MicrosoftDocs/windows-ai-docs/docs/winml-api.md

 ---
 author: serenaz
-title: How to use the Windows ML APIs
+title: Windows ML API Guide
-description: Learn how to use the Windows.AI.MachineLearning APIs to load, bind, and evaluate models in your Windows applications. ms.author: sezhen ms.date: 06/17/2018 ms.topic: article
+description: Learn how to use the Windows ML APIs to load, bind, and evaluate models in your Windows applications. ms.author: sezhen ms.date: 06/17/2018 ms.topic: article